visforvali/ws297v/prompts.md

 ## Why

-Come up with 5 questions about 5 different craft techniques &mdash; descriptions, rhythm, white space, lack of white space, poetics, etc. &mdash; that induced sensations in you while you were reading, and answer 2 of them.
-Of the 2 you answered, also address why you feel these 2 techniques induced the specific sensations that they did and why they are effective vehicles for feminist disability justice messaging.
+Come up with 2 questions about 2 different disability justice concepts and 2 questions about 2 different craft techniques (e.g., descriptions, rhythm, white space, lack of white space, poetics, etc.) that induced sensations in you while you were reading.
+Answer 1 of each set of questions.
+Of the 2 you answered, address why that concept is important to disability justice movements and why that craft technique is an effective vehicle for feminist disability justice messaging.

 # High-Stakes Writing